Pierre Audi: Dutch National Opera and later functions

 From London, Audi moved to Amsterdam, where he was the artistic director of the Dutch National Opera from 1988 to 2018.
-Audi's productions with the Dutch National Opera included the first complete performance of the Ring Cycle in the Netherlands, the Lorenzo Da Ponte operas by Mozart, Francis Poulenc's Dialogues des Carmélites, Peter Greenaway's and Louis Andriessen's Rosa – A Horse Drama and Writing to Vermeer, Alexander Knaifel's Alice in Wonderland, and Claude Vivier's Rêves d'un Marco Polo.
+Audi's productions with the Dutch National Opera included the first complete performance of the Ring Cycle in the Netherlands, the Lorenzo Da Ponte operas by Mozart, Francis Poulenc's Dialogues des Carmélites, Peter Greenaway's and Louis Andriessen's Rosa – A Horse Drama and Writing to Vermeer, Alexander Knaifel's Alice in Wonderland, and Claude Vivier's Rêves d'un Marco Polo which was paired with the world premiere performances of RAAFF in 2004.
+RAAFF is an opera by Dutch composer Robin de Raaff who dedicated the opera to Pierre Audi.
+Audi directed RAAFF after commissioning the opera for DNO and the Holland Festival.
+A directorial registration is available on YouTube.
 Audi commissioned the opera Life with an Idiot by Alfred Schnittke.

 From 2005 to 2014, Audi also was the artistic director of the Holland Festival.
 In October 2015, he became the artistic director of Park Avenue Armory, while continuing his work as artistic director of the Dutch National Opera.
 In September 2018, he left the Dutch National Opera after a thirty-year tenure, and became director of the Festival International d'Art Lyrique d'Aix-en-Provence.

 Nicholas Payne described Audi’s opera productions as tending "towards the cerebral.
 He read widely and drew on a deep reservoir of cultural references".
 By contrast, his stagings were pared "back to the simplest elements, but also to add ambiguities which complicated them with questions".